bjmcdonald002/lol-win-predict/README.md

 ## 📄 Related Materials

 This project is featured in a forthcoming research article.
-Reach out for collaboration or access to full pipeline files.